Production Coordinators

 Scheduling Expertise

-Managing complex shooting schedules across China needs knowledge of local logistics, transport timelines, and regional considerations.
-Our coordinators build realistic schedules that account for Chinese working norms and keep shoots on track.
+Running complex shooting schedules across China takes a firm grasp of local logistics, transport timelines, and regional factors.
+Our coordinators build realistic schedules that fit Chinese working norms and keep shoots on track.

 03.